Psri-01/Australia-AI-Research-Hackathon/README.md

 **Automated Technical Debt Prevention for AI-Assisted Development Teams**

-Vibe Refinery is a White Box Verification Engine that transforms AI-generated code into production-ready, maintainable software.
+Vibe Refinery is a static White Box Verification tool that transforms AI-generated code into production-ready, maintainable software.
 Built as a Git pre-commit hook, it automatically refactors code to CPython standards, adds engineering-grade documentation, and generates detailed change reports—ensuring that even rapidly prototyped code meets senior architect standards before it enters your repository.

 ## The Problem